 10. Forgiveness Education –

-Why do we teach basic education skills but avoid teaching them how to win the effects of severe injustices?
-Learning to forgive defends your kids from the people unfair to them, the protection they will use now and in adulthood.
-Forgiveness teaching centers on the inherent worth, moral respect, kindness, love, and generosity.
+Why do we teach basic education skills but avoid teaching them how to win against the effects of severe injustices?
+Learning to forgive defends your kids from the people who are unfair to them, the protection they will use now and in adulthood.
+Forgiveness teaching centers on inherent worth, moral respect, kindness, love, and generosity.